turingschool/tracker-crm-fe/README.md

 - Create A Job Application:

-Add a new job application by filling out a form with fields for Position Title, Company, Date Applied, Application Status, Job Description, User Contacts, Application URL, and Notes.
+Add a new job application by filling out a form with fields for Position Title, Company, Date Applied, Application Status, Job Description, User Contacts, Application URL, and Notes (includes rich text formatting when text is selected).
 Choose a company that exists under your profile.

 ![Add New Job Application Page Demo](./src/assets/newJobAppPage.png)